System Tables

 system view has the following columns:

-The remaining columns are dependent on the schema of the user table.
 Every column from the primary key of your table will be included in the dolt_blame_$tablename

 system table.